claire-chan/document-scanner-javascript/README.md

 #### Example 3: Specify Individual View Containers

-If only the `DocumentScannerView`, `DocumentResultView`, and `DocumentCorrectionView` containers are provided — without the `DocumentScanner` container — DDS renders the full workflow using these three containers
+If only the `DocumentScannerView` container is provided, **DDS** displays only the `DocumentScannerView` and returns the scan result from `DocumentScanner.launch()` immediately after a successful scan.

 ```html
 <div id="myDocumentScannerViewContainer" style="width: 80vw; height: 80vh"></div>